 Whether you’re donning a designer dress or strutting about town in jeans and a tee, your body makes a fashion statement!

 Living minutes away from Tinsel Town, Dr. Paul Drew, a doctor of physical therapy and kinesiologist, noticed a disturbing trend: bad posture.
 Now, Dr. Drew has set out to straighten up society.
 His new book, Red Carpet Posture, is packed with easy exercises and tips to get you standing tall in no time.
 Dr. Drew’s goal?
 To get you feeling great and looking like a star.
-Check out our exclusive interview with Dr. Drew and then read up on his book by clicking here.
 It will have you ready to walk your own red carpet in no time!

 Why did you decide to write Red Carpet Posture?